ArkadiuszKubiak/POC_AOSP/README.md

 **Integration Steps Across Two Projects: AOSP Android 14 and AOSP Kernel**

-1. **Copy Files:** Place the relevant files and directories into the appropriate locations in two separate repositories: the AOSP Android 14 source tree for rbpi4 and the AOSP Kernel source tree, following the structure described above.
+1. **Copy or Create Files:** For each component, if the required file or directory does not exist in your AOSP Android 14 or AOSP Kernel source tree, create it.
+If it exists, modify it as needed according to the structure described above.
-2. **Kernel Driver:** Add `hello_world_driver.c` to the AOSP Kernel repository and update the corresponding `Makefile` to include the new driver in the kernel build process.
+2. **Kernel Driver:** Add or update `hello_world_driver.c` in the AOSP Kernel repository and update the corresponding `Makefile` to include the new driver in the kernel build process.
-3. **Build Kernel:** Compile the kernel with the new driver and generate a bootable kernel image.
+3. **Build Kernel:** Compile the kernel with the new or updated driver and generate a bootable kernel image.
-4. **Build AOSP:** Configure and build the Android 14 system (`lunch`, `make`, etc.), ensuring that the HAL service, application, and SELinux policies are included in the build configuration.
+4. **Build AOSP:** Configure and build the Android 14 system (`lunch`, `make`, etc.), ensuring that the HAL service, application, and SELinux policies are present and included in the build configuration.
-5. **Flash Images:** Flash both the system image and the kernel image onto the Raspberry Pi 4 device.
+5. **Flash Images:** Flash both the system image and the kernel image onto the Raspberry Pi device.
 6. **Test:** Launch the `HelloWorld` application on the device, send a message, and verify the kernel log to confirm correct communication between the app, HAL service, and kernel driver.

 *Note: This workflow requires coordination between the AOSP Android 14 and AOSP Kernel projects.
-Changes to the kernel driver must be made in the kernel repository, while user space components (HAL, app, SELinux policies) are managed in the AOSP Android 14 repository.*
+Changes to the kernel driver must be made in the kernel repository, while user space components (HAL, app, SELinux policies) are managed in the AOSP Android 14 repository.
+Always ensure missing files are created and existing files are updated as needed.*

 ---